Advocates seek Victoria church to help test new shelter option for the unhoused - BC | Globalnews.ca

 The provincial government says there are more than 11,000 subsidized housing units, rent supplements and emergency shelter spaces for people experiencing homelessness, or at risk of homelessness in B.C.

-Global News has reached out to both the city and the provincial minister responsible for housing for comment on this story.
+Global News has reached out the city for comment on this story.

 Comments